 - Addressing competition issues in key industries.
 I continue to work to keep our markets competitive so that consumers, small businesses, and workers benefit and not monopolies.
 We are seeing industry consolidation across much of our economy.
 We see it in agriculture and health care and in online travel--where consumers see many travel sites without realizing that most of them are owned by two companies.
 We see it in everything from cat food to caskets.

 - Dominant Digital Platforms.
 The size and rapid growth of dominant digital platforms have given them unprecedented control over our personal data and market power.
 We see this in digital advertising, e-commerce, social media, mobile applications and operating systems, and many other markets.
 Many of these companies have also leveraged their wealth to buy out emerging competitors before they become competitive threats.
 They have also used their power to limit the ability of rivals to compete.
 Our existing antitrust laws don’t address all of the issues these large technology companies pose.
 That’s why I introduced the American Innovation and Choice Online Act with Senator Grassley and senators of both parties.
 The bill would stop dominant online platforms from putting their own products ahead of competing products without good cause and restore fairness to our online markets.
-The bill moved through the Senate Judiciary Committee with a bipartisan 16-6 vote last year.
-It is the first tech related antitrust bill to pass out of the Committee since the dawn of the internet.
+The bill moved through the Senate Judiciary Committee with a bipartisan 16-6 vote.
+It is the first tech-related antitrust bill to pass out of the Committee since the dawn of the internet.
 My Competition and Antitrust Law Enforcement Reform Act will also enhance the ability of competition enforcers to hold these technology companies accountable.

 I also joined with Senators Richard Blumenthal of Connecticut and Marsha Blackburn of Tennessee to introduce the Open App Markets Act, which promotes competition in the app store marketplace by preventing the dominant gatekeepers from locking out competitors.
 I also cosponsor Senator Mike Lee’s Advertising Middlemen Endangering Rigorous Internet Competition Accountability (AMERICA) Act to restore competition in digital advertising.
 I worked with Senators Mark Warner of Virginia, Lindsey Graham of South Carolina, and Josh Hawley of Missouri to introduce the ACCESS Act, which would encourage market-based competition online by requiring the largest companies to allow users to move their data to other platforms and interoperate with other services.

 We’ve seen deeply concerning evidence of how social media platforms use addictive algorithms to increase their profits at the expense of families, our community, and our democracy.
 That’s why I introduced the Platform Accountability and Transparency Act with Senators Christopher Coons of Delaware, Bill Cassidy of Louisiana, and former Senator Rob Portman of Ohio, to give researchers access to study how these algorithms work and help us hold social media companies accountable.
-I also joined Senators Mark Warner of Virginia and Mazie Hirono of Hawaii to introduce the SAFE TECH Act that would allow these platforms to face consequences for ads and content that can lead to cyber-stalking, harassment, and discrimination, without interfering with free speech by limiting the platforms’ immunity from lawsuits.
+I also joined Senators Mark Warner of Virginia and Mazie Hirono of Hawaii to introduce the SAFE TECH Act which would allow these platforms to face consequences for ads and content that can lead to cyber-stalking, harassment, and discrimination, without interfering with free speech by limiting the platforms’ immunity from lawsuits.
 To strengthen efforts to hold big tech accountable, I worked with Senator Mike Lee of Utah to help states more effectively enforce the antitrust laws by allowing them to keep enforcement actions in the courts where they are filed and by ensuring their cases are not consolidated with private lawsuits.
 The bill passed the Senate with unanimous bipartisan support and was signed into law in December 2022.

 - Local News.
 As news publishers are being crushed by big digital platforms, we must give them the tools needed to negotiate fair compensation for their news content.
 My bipartisan legislation with Senator John Kennedy of Louisiana, the Journalism Competition and Preservation Act, will set up a framework for good faith joint negotiations between news outlets and dominant digital platforms, to level the playing field for local media outlets.
 It will reinvigorate the free and independent press that serves our local communities and plays a vital role in our democracy.
-Last year the Senate Judiciary Committee, on a bipartisan basis, voted to advance the bill.
+In 2023, the Senate Judiciary Committee, on a bipartisan basis, voted to advance the bill.

 - Ticketing.
 While the event ticket marketplace has grown more sophisticated through the use of secure online distribution channels and ticket technology, many ticket buyers can still be victims of fraud.
 That’s why I cosponsored the bipartisan Better Online Ticket Sales (BOTS) Act, signed into law in December 2016.
 The law prohibits the use of ticket bots and other online measures to deliberately circumvent security protocols that limit or restrict online ticket purchases.
 As a member of the Senate Commerce Committee, I will continue to be a leader in protecting consumers from ticket bots.